StarRocks/starrocks/docs/integrations/IDE_integrations/DBeaver.md

 Make sure that you have installed DBeaver.

-You can download the DBeaver Community Edition at [https://dbeaver.io](https://dbeaver.io/) or the DBeaver PRO edition at [https://dbeaver.com](https://dbeaver.com/).
+You can download the DBeaver Community edition at [https://dbeaver.io](https://dbeaver.io/) or the DBeaver PRO edition at [https://dbeaver.com](https://dbeaver.com/).

 ## Integration